Come and join this special event ‘Bournda EEC World Environment Day Dinner 2019’

 Dr Summerell also managed the Wagga Wagga Research Centre (from 1998 to 2018) which is comprised of multiple state agencies (Riverina Environmental Education Centre plus a Private Nursery) located on a 200 hectare research property.
 He is a member of the NSW Environmental Trust, Chair for the Bushfire Risk Management Research Hub, member for the NSW Research Scientist committee and committee organiser for the MSSANZ International Congress on Modelling and Simulation (MODSIM).

 As Dr Summerell has a wide knowledge in many different areas of science, his presentation will focus on the following topics: Citizen science, Data technology challenges and opportunities, Culture and Science and the science policy interface.

-Tickets will be available on TryBooking soon:
+Tickets is available on TryBooking:

 Main course - vegetarian and GF available